govau/design-system-site/content/components/core/code/scss-functions.md

 ### AU-fontgrid

 Mixin for setting font-size and line-height that snaps to the grid.
-Please visit our getting started docs to see [why and how to use the Au-fontgrid function](get-started/font-size-space/#font-size-function).
+Please visit our getting started docs to see [why and how to use the AU-fontgrid function](get-started/font-size-space/#font-size-function).

 `AU-fontgrid( fontsize, lineheight )`